joshenoy/sathyabh.at/content/blog/2008-05-22-my-bt-headset-is-here.md

 [ad]

 As from the pic, it looks like a pendrive!
-Few of my colleagues asked me &#8211; How much capacity pen drive is it?
+Few of my colleagues asked me - How much capacity pen drive is it?
 Heh!
-Well I&#8217;ll review it soon, once I&#8217;ve used it for couple of days.
+Well I'll review it soon, once I've used it for couple of days.

 Wireless Freedom, here I come!
 And oh yeah, before I forget, it cost me Rs 3900, shipping was free.